browny/gcp-auth-tutorial/README.md

 Failed?
 How to fix it?

 ```
-Ask a project owner to grant you the iam.serviceAccountUser role on the service account
+Grant the service account the `iam.serviceAccountUser` role on `default compute engine service account`
 ```

 ### 7. Back to Cloud Shell